-Today we’re going to make an easy DIY bed skirt using simple and inexpensive bedsheets.
+Today, I have easy ideas for how to make a DIY bed skirt using simple and inexpensive bedsheets.

-No matter what size your bed is, you will need to cut out 5 pieces of bedsheet/fabric and 5 pieces of the lining.
+No matter your bed size, you will need to cut out five pieces of bedsheet/fabric and five pieces of the lining.

 Lining your bed skirt is optional, but it does help create a better drape and improve the opacity so you cannot see through to the other side.